Glossary of important terms used in Gist

 Live Chat - The live chat messenger by Gist is an in-app, and on-site live messaging tool that allows you to communicate directly with your users, subscribers, and website visitors.
 Live chat helps your visitors ask questions instantly, and get answers from you immediately, hence cutting the delay in decision making and the sales process.

-Chat Prompt - Chat prompts are useful for starting conversations with visitors on your site and for urging them to take specific actions.
-Chat prompts will be delivered to the visitors automatically by Gist, and if they respond to the message, you will be able to continue the conversation manually.
+Ongoing chat messages - Ongoing chat messages are useful for starting conversations with visitors on your site and for urging them to take specific actions.
+Ongoing chat messages will be delivered to the visitors automatically by Gist, and if they respond to the message, you will be able to continue the conversation manually.

-Saved Reply - There are certain questions that almost every prospective customer asks you.
-Instead of typing the same responses over and over again, you can setup 'saved replies' and answers to FAQs beforehand so you can provide better and faster support.
+Snippets - There are certain questions that almost every prospective customer asks you.
+Instead of typing the same responses over and over again, you can setup 'Snippets' and answers to FAQs beforehand so you can provide better and faster support.

-Chat Tag - Chat tags can be used to tag specific messages within individual conversations and view them all in one place.
+Conversation Tag - Conversation tags can be used to tag specific messages within individual conversations and view them all in one place.
 They can be used to keep track of specific action items or events.

 Those are some commonly seen terms and phrases on Gist.
 Now that you've familiarized yourself with all of these, you're ready to begin setting up your account!